imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="mutechatsbulk"></a>
 # **MuteChatsBulk**
-> void MuteChatsBulk (MuteChatsBulkInputObject muteChatsBulkInputObject, bool? xIgnoreNullValues = null)
+> void MuteChatsBulk (MuteChatsBulkInputObject muteChatsBulkInputObject)

 Mute several chats by chat ids or mute all chats